MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/project-management/project-sefa-inquiry.md

 ## Run the Schedule of Expenditures of Federal Awards the data on this inquiry

 1. Go to **Project management and accounting > Inquiries and reports > Grant inquiry > Schedule of Expenditures of Federal Awards**
-2. In the parameters section, follow these steps:
+2. In the parameters section, complete the following steps.

 - In the **Date interval** field, select the code for the date interval.
 Alternatively, in the **From date** and **To date** fields, define the date interval.
 - Optional: Set the **Include only billed revenues** option to **Yes** to include only billed transactions as revenue on the inquiry.